pneyrinck/corecontrol/README.md

   }
 }
 ```
-As you can see above, Core Control provides OSC messaging using its software API.
+As you can see above, Core Control modules can send and receive OSC messages.
 As you will see below, Core Control provides additional features using CC messaging that make it a powerful, extensible system while also being backwards compatible with OSC messaging.

-###### CC Protocol

-While Core Control supports OSC protocol, it provides the new CC message protocol which solves limitations of OSC.
-CC protocol messages for realtime control can be very small no matter how complex of a system is built.
-CC messages can be binary or text and can be sent over a wire using any transport layer such as UDP, TCP, and MIDI Sysex.
-One type of CC message is an OSC message which makes itvery easy to connect Core Control modules to legacy OSC systems.
-The CC protocol provides other message types that let you build systems easily that can go way beyond what OSC is capable of.
-Core Control uses web sockets for TCP messaging which makes it easy to use in web browsers, servers, and the internet.

 ###### Core Control Modules